Alcohol is a commonly used depressant drug. It usually comes as a liquid.

 What are the long-term effects of using alcohol?

-Alcohol can affect your brain and your mental health just as much as it can your physical health.
-Long-term use of alcohol can cause problems sleeping, it can affect your ability to remember and to learn new things (in severe cases, this is called Korsakoff's syndrome) and can damage the parts of the brain that are responsible for balance and coordination.
-Long-term use of alcohol can cause mood disorders like depression, anxiety and, in severe cases, psychosis.
-Some of the effects of alcohol on the brain may get better when someone stops drinking, but others can cause permanent damage.
+Alcohol can affect your brain and your mental health.
+Long-term use of alcohol can cause problems sleeping and can damage the parts of the brain that are responsible for balance and coordination.
+It can also affect your ability to remember and to learn new things (in severe cases, this is called Korsakoff's syndrome).
+Long-term use of alcohol can increase your risk of developing mood disorders like depression, anxiety and psychosis.
+Some of the impacts of alcohol on the brain can improve when someone stops drinking, others can cause permanent damage.

 Back to top